 Next semester I was meant to write my thesis about the use of sexual violence in armed conflicts, with eight weeks of field studies in an African nation.
 It was not going to happen.
 I realized that now.
 It was a fantasy.

 In Ethiopia, and later in Tanzania, I met a certain kind of relief worker; a robust kind, thick-skinned and warmhearted.
 Who did a great job because they did not walk around with their heart on their sleeves.
-Who could help because they were not so desperately sensitive.
+Who could help because they were not so desperately sensitive, and who were not blinded by their own pain to the point where they could not recognise the formidable strength of the people they were there to help and serve.

 There was another kind as well.
 A rigid, formal type, who rarely looked you in the eye and always clutched a bunch of papers to their chests, as if to shield themselves from the people around them; who filtered every human plea through a theoretical lens.